Xavi (footballer, born 1980): Early life

 "I've been lucky enough to be brought up on the Barcelona ethos.
 Which has taught me the value of being part of a team.
 'Today for you, tomorrow for me.'
 Those qualities are essential for life in general."

 — —Xavi on learning the team ethos of Barcelona while at the club's youth system, La Masia.

-Born in Terrassa, Barcelona, Catalonia, Xavi is a product of FC Barcelona's La Masia youth system, which he joined at the age of 11 from UFB Jàbac Terrassa and Terrassa FC.
+Born in Terrassa, Barcelona, Catalonia, Xavi is a product of Barcelona's La Masia youth system, which he joined at the age of 11 from UFB Jàbac Terrassa and Terrassa.
 His father, Joaquim, was a former player for Sabadell in the first division.
 His older brother, Óscar, is a former player and manager.
 Xavi made his way through the youth and reserve teams and was a key member of Josep Maria Gonzalvo's Barcelona B team that won promotion to the Second Division.

 Although he was initially inspired by compatriot playmaker Pep Guardiola at Barcelona, as a child Xavi also watched a lot of English football, and looked up to midfielders John Barnes, Paul Gascoigne and Matt Le Tissier.